Linaro/lava/doc/v2/admin-backups.rst

    .. caution:: Users must **not** be allowed to access the instance during the
       restore.
 There must be **no** database accesses outside the explicit control of the admin performing the restore.

+   Some admins may already have alternative apache configuration which can replace the LAVA interface with a maintenance page whilst still allowing admins to access the LAVA interface, e.g. on a different hostname or IP address, to do some of the steps below.
+Such arrangements can be very useful but are outside the scope of the LAVA documentation, so command line operations are shown instead.
+   The goal is the same in each case - cancel test jobs already running and in the queue and set all devices to Maintenance.
+Make sure that the instance is in full maintenance before re-enabling the LAVA UI.

 #.
 If you are restoring multiple machines, start with the master and only start
    to restore workers when the master is fully restored but whilst the master